ReedAnders/pointnet_datasets/README.md

 This is refactor of the PointNet++ semantic segmentation implementation; the main difference is use of the Tensorflow Data API.
 The original code is on the author's repo <a href="https://github.com/charlesq34/pointnet2">here</a> and the paper is <a href="https://arxiv.org/abs/1706.02413">here</a>.
 There you can find more information on PointNet.

-My primary movitations are to process my own point cloud data, improve speed, and add documentation.
+My primary motivations are to process my own point cloud data, improve speed, and add documentation.
 At the moment I'm focusing only on semantic segmentation.

 #### Todo list:
 - [ ] Use Data API for training pipeline